sdbxsdb/CineCopters/README.md

 # CineCopters

-Edited and checked 12th Sept 2022test
+Edited and checked 24th May 2021